GermanBrainRot/Project-Galileo/README.md

 Right at the point of interaction, there *is no* cause and effect.
 That’s why we call it an *inter*action to begin with!
 Every participant is equal - but it doesn’t *look* like it.

-If we were to model the point of interaction between The Cesium atom, the cat and Herr Schrödinger as an evolving Hilbert space of dimension 3 (that is, only these three objects exist in the universe) and repeated the setup where the three are aligned with the cat in the middle, Hilbert would indeed see the Cesium atom “cause” the cat to die.
+If we were to model the point of interaction between The Cesium atom, the cat and Herr Schrödinger as an evolving Hilbert space of dimension 3 (that is, only these three objects exist in the universe) and repeated the setup where the three are aligned with the cat in the middle, Schrödinger would indeed see the Cesium atom “cause” the cat to die.
 But the Cesium atom would be well within its right to complain that Schrödinger going from 🤓 state to 😱 state caused the cat to die!

 From the cat’s point of view, it just sees two sick and evil things conspiring against it.
 And about itself, it will probably think: why didn't I run while I still had time?